MicrosoftDocs/memdocs/memdocs/intune/fundamentals/frontline-worker-overview.md

   With user association:

   - If you're using Android Enterprise, then you can enroll your devices as **Fully managed** or **Corporate-owned device with a work profile**.
 These devices have one user, and are used exclusively for organization work; not personal use.
-These enrollments options aren't common for FLW devices.
+These enrollments options aren't common for FLW devices and expand the boundary of traditional frontline worker scenarios.
 But, they can be used if their features are best for your business scenario.

     For more information on these enrollment methods, go to: